 My name is Sara Seinberg, and that’s me over there to the right.
 I studied Holistic Health Coaching at the Institute for Integrative Nutrition.
 I like to study.
 I also got a degree in Creative Writing from The University of California at Santa Barbara, plus a Masters in Photography from the School of the Museum of Fine Arts in Boston and Tufts University.
 I’ve also studied with the brilliant Geneen Roth, done coaching intensives at New Ventures West and am looking forward to studying with Pema Chodron this October.

 I’ve traveled the country several times reading my creative work with the legendary San Francisco based Sister Spit, and I love nothing more than watching the country rumble along outside a window.
 I have a novel in progress currently under my pillow, and two non-fiction endeavors quietly making their way as well.

 My photographs have appeared internationally and for that, I’m truly grateful.
 I started taking photographs because I had what I thought was both writer’s block, and painter’s envy.
 Turns out what I really had was a path to doing something I love.
 I still make photographs, but just because I love to.
 Holistic Health Coaching is my true profession.

-And I have a very handsome dog called Gus.
-He has eyeliner.
-We also live with another handsome creature called Ginger, a southern butch on a vintage Honda motorcycle.
+And I had a very handsome dog called Gus who recently passed away.
+He had eyeliner.
+I miss him.
+I also live with another handsome creature called Ginger, a southern butch on a vintage Honda motorcycle.